guildai/guildai/guild/tests/dependencies.md

     >>> cat(resolved)
     12345

-The type of file resolved is a link:
+The type of file resolved is a copy:

     >>> islink(resolved), resolved
-    (True, ...)
+    (False, ...)

 #### Copy target type